Why learn French?

-If you're looking to expand your horizons, then a great way of doing so can be to learn a foreign language.
-But which language should you choose?
-For many, French can seem like the obvious choice.
-The thought of being able to spend time in romantic Paris, or in the exclusive resorts of the Mediterranean and being able to speak the language can certainly seem appealing.
+If you're looking to expand your horizons, then learning a foreign language is a great way to do so.
+But with 6,909 distinct languages spoken around the world, which language should you choose?
+French is certainly a popular choice; the thought of spending time in romantic Paris or the exclusive French Riviera and being able to speak the language is certainly appealing.
 But there are many other great reasons for choosing to speak French.

-If you're going to pick any language, then it clearly makes sense to opt for one that is used on a grand scale.
+If you're going to pick any language, then it certainly makes sense to opt for one that is useful all around the world.

-Those who speak French often find that it's easier to learn other languages too.
-This shouldn’t come as a complete surprise, given that there is so much in common with other Romance languages, such as Spanish and Portuguese.
-It's even estimated that 30% of English words are of French origin.
+Those who speak French often find that it's easier to learn other languages, especially other Romance languages like Spanish, Portuguese and Italian.
+It's even estimated that 30% of English words come directly from French.

 What all of this means is that learning to speak French can boost your broader language skills.
 It can also give you an insight into the way in which English words have come to be used.

 Numerous studies have proven that speaking a second language improves memory, multi-tasking skills and decision making.
 It's also been shown to keep your brain more resilient in old age.
 Understanding more languages means having more connections in your brain; more connections mean a faster, stronger, better brain.
 Even if you never leave the United States, learning another language can bolster your mind's overall performance.

 Learning with Babbel

 If you're interested in learning a new language, then visiting Babbel online is a great way to get started.
 A subscription is inexpensive and the courses are intuitive, interactive and fun.
 Try your first lesson for free!